tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Windows 客户端上使用 CFS 文件系统_intl_en.md

 <img src="https://main.qcloudimg.com/raw/9af3f35d4b78a2e17cf2ef44fa6863d7.png" width="80%">

 3.3.
-Restart the system to make the configuration take effect Close the Registry and restart Windows to complete the Registry modification.
+Restart the system for the configuration to take effect Close the Registry and restart Windows to complete the Registry modification.

 #### 4. Mount the file system